berkkirtay/berk-8/README.md

 # A CHIP-8 Emulator Implementation with C++ and SDL2
-**I create this repository to construct a reference point for emulation 101 and beyond. berk-8 uses general features of chip-8 interpreter.
-Additionally, I used SDL2 libary for both graphics and sound.**
+**This repository provides a reference point for emulation 101 and beyond. berk-8 uses general features of CHIP-8 interpreter.
+The development of berk-8 has an object-oriented approach and the code can be examined in a straightforward way.
+SDL2 library is used for the development of both graphics and sound.
+More detailed information and emulator execution examples can be found below.**

 ## About CHIP-8
 [1] CHIP-8 is an interpreted programming language, developed by Joseph Weisbecker made on his 1802 Microprocessor.
 It was initially used on the COSMAC VIP and Telmac 1800 8-bit microcomputers in the mid-1970s.
 CHIP-8 programs are run on a CHIP-8 virtual machine.
 It was made to allow video games to be more easily programmed for these computers.
 The simplicity of CHIP-8, and its long history and popularity, has ensured that CHIP-8 emulators and programs are still being made to this day.

 ## Architecture of CHIP-8
 **CHIP-8 Processor provides:**
-- A 2048 kb main memory
+- A 2048 kb main memory with 8-bit word size
 - 16 8-bit registers (V)
 - 16 16-bit stack registers for recursive subroutine calls
 - 16 8-bit key registers for keypad I/O
 - I 2 byte register for storing memory addresses
-- PC, SP, a draw flag, delat and sound timers
+- PC, SP, a draw flag, delay and sound timers
-- 36 different instructions
+- 36 different 16-bit long instructions

 **CHIP-8 Instruction Set Architecture:**

+As it is mentioned earlier, CHIP-8 has 36 different instructions and size of the instructions are 16-bit long.
+The instructions are in big-endian format and they cover 2 contiguous memory areas per instruction.
+CHIP-8 has various types of instructions, such as arithmetic and logic operations, simple branching and jumping, subroutine calls and returns, polling and waiting, and graphics manipulation.

-All the instructions follow the general flow of state machine approach.
+All the instructions follow the general flow of a state machine approach.
 This can be observed in the emulateNextClockCycle function below:
 ```cpp
 void Chip8::emulateNextClockCycle()